Information on this page applies to students interested in applying to the Certificate in Financial Services Compliance.

 Admission to BU Law’s Certificate Programs is competitive and depends to a great extent on the candidate’s prior academic achievements and/or professional experience in law or a related field.
 While our programs are designed for qualified lawyers, we welcome applications from highly-qualified candidates who hold a bachelor’s degree or equivalent, with additional professional experience in a legal services or other related field.
 As such, you do not need to hold a law degree to apply to our certificate programs.
 If you wish to receive additional information describing the qualifications of students who have received admission to our certificate programs without formal legal training, please contact firstname.lastname@example.org.

 A completed application includes the following documents and supporting materials:

-Applicants to certificate programs do not have a year requirement for work experience, although professional experience will aid in the acquisition and retention of program concepts.
+No work experience is required, although professional experience will aid in the acquisition and retention of program concepts.